prashantbarca/prashantbarca.github.io/_posts/2016-09-04-transfer-x.md

 d) ~/file
 3) Now simply click on the link which is displayed in the browser of the receiving device
-4) Inorder to stop the transfer process just make use of the command transfer-x --stop
+4) Inorder to stop the transfer process just make use of the command transfer-x --stop Tada!!!
+Files were transferred in no time...
+And I became a hero :P